fanyazhi/Sparse-Matrix/README.md

 The CRS (Compressed Row Storage) Sparse Matrix was originally a programing assignment for ECE 4960, one of the most useful course I took at Cornell in 2018.
 All assignments in this course were written from scratch.
 In the end of the course, I made some major modifications in CRSmatrix version 2.0 and used it in my final project (Spline Fitting, which is pretty cool).

-In version 2.5, my goal is to add in examples, make the style better, the api easier to use, and add more documentation.
+In version 2.5, I added in examples, made the style better, and added more documentation.

 ## Features:
 * Sparse matrix structure with row-compressed storage: initializations, retrieve element, insert or change element, multiplication of sparse matrix with vector, print matrix